The Irish Credit Bureau was formed in 1963.

 Typically, the citizen's payment profile history is reported over a 24-month repayment period.

-Information is held for five years after a credit agreement is closed.
+Information is held for five years after a credit agreement is concluded.

 ICB DO NOT decide who should get credit, but the information we provide may help the lender to decide.